 6. Why might the situation turn violent now?

-The speaker of parliament is another who has warned of political violence.
-There are also fears that Rajapaksa, who lost the 2015 election, will stoke religious and ethnic nationalism.
+Tensions are high, as illustrated by the brawl in parliament.
+There are also fears that Rajapaksa, who lost the 2015 election, will stoke religious and ethnic nationalism if he returns to power.
 Rajapaksa, whose administration largely refused to cooperate with investigations into human rights violations, “leveraged Buddhist nationalism” to win elections this year, political consultancy Eurasia Group said.
 Wickremesinghe had engaged with the international community and civil society groups as well as embracing a United Nations resolution that included justice mechanisms for truth and accountability over the civil war.
-Already, one person was killed on Oct.
-28 when former minister Arjuna Ranatunga’s security detail opened fire on Rajapaksa supporters inside the Ceylon Petroleum Corp. headquarters in Colombo.
-Ranatunga, a former international cricket player, was arrested.
 There have also been allegations of corruption in a political climate Transparency International says is "ripe for horse-trading."